2015-16 Undergraduate and Graduate Catalogs

 HON 252H.
 Visionaries of the Past.
 2 Hours.

 A thematically organized survey of "Great Works" by noted authors and artists.
 Literature, art, theatre, film, and music will be included.
 These works have demonstrated enduring relevance, significant historical or social impact, and/or recognized aesthetic value.
 Broad themes in any given semester might include, for example, utopia/dystopia, human justice, social conflict, etc. Prerequisite(s): Honors Program admission or permission of instructor.

-This course cultivates the skills needed to define, find, evaluate, select, use, and communicate information responsibility in the 21st century.
+This course cultivates the skills needed to define, find, evaluate, select, use, and communicate information effectively and ethically.
 Emphasis on hands-on application of knowledge.
-Prerequisite(s): Honors Program Admission or a cumulative GPA of 3.30 and instructor consent.

 HON 264H.
 Thinking Outside the Box.
 3 Hours.